Find French War Memorials and Cemeteries

 Famous French War Memorials

-Discover more information about some of the well-known memorial sites under our care.
+Discover more information about some of the well-known memorial sites and war graves in France under our care.

 The Thiepval Memorial, the Memorial to the Missing of the Somme, bears the names of more than 72,000 officers and men of the United Kingdom and South African forces who died in the Somme sector before 20 March 1918 and have no known grave.